Train-In-Blocks-Ltd/Landing/content/blog/six-reasons-to-choose-train-in-blocks.md

 ---
-title: Six reasons to choose Train In Blocks
+title: How to Choose the best personal training software
-slug: six-reasons-to-choose-train-in-blocks
+slug: how-to-choose-train-in-blocks
 exclusive: false
 img: why-choose-train-in-blocks.jpg
 alt: Here is how we match up to our rivals in a competitive field
 author: Jamie Spoor
 date: 2022-07-18T13:16:42.741Z
 postDesc: "Let's take a look at how and why Train In Blocks top them all in a crowded market "
 ---
+It's no secret the world of fitness and personal training is a [crowded, chaotic and very competitive one](https://traininblocks.com/blog/improve-your-skillset-as-a-pt/).
+You don't need us to tell you that.
+So how can we stand out: what makes Train In Blocks unique in an oversaturated market.
+In order to stay relevant and gain a competitive advantage in today’s fitness industry, it’s essential to evolve as times change.

+So let's take a look at some of the other major players in the game and how Train In Blocks can help you to stay in shape whilst not burning a hole in your wallet.

 It's no secret the world of fitness and personal training is a [crowded, chaotic and very competitive one](https://traininblocks.com/blog/improve-your-skillset-as-a-pt/).
 You don't need us to tell you that.
 So how can we stand out: what makes Train In Blocks unique in an oversaturated market.
 In order to stay relevant and gain a competitive advantage in today’s fitness industry, it’s essential to evolve as times change.

 So let's take a look at some of the other major players in the game and how Train In Blocks can help you to stay in shape whilst not burning a hole in your wallet.